kaazing/javascript.client/gateway/README.md

 # About This Project

 The javascript.client project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in JavaScript.
-It provides a WebSocket client API that enables developers to build JavaScript applications that communicate over WebSocket with an RFC-6455 endpoint, such KAAZING Gateway.
+It provides a WebSocket client API that enables developers to build JavaScript applications that communicate over WebSocket with an RFC-6455 endpoint, such as KAAZING Gateway.

 # Building This Project